A first-ever physical at age 52 ends up being a lifesaver.

 “All my life I was very active and stayed physically fit,” says Howard.
-“I really believed I would get through life without any need for doctors or hospitals, unless something unforeseen occurred.”
+“I really believed I would get through life without any need for doctors or hospitals unless something unforeseen occurred.”

 At age 52, the unforeseen did occur for Howard.
-During his first ever doctor’s appointment for a physical, his overall results were great with one exception – his PSA number was borderline high.
+During his first-ever doctor’s appointment for a physical, his overall results were great with one exception – his PSA number was borderline high.
 The next year, the number was slightly higher.
 In 2013, the number increased significantly but he had no family history of prostate cancer, no symptoms and he felt it was just a number.
 However, a biopsy confirmed a diagnosis of prostate cancer for the 57 year old.

-When John H., 65, needed surgery for his prostate cancer, he became his own advocate, researching physicians in the Boston area and interviewing nearly a dozen before deciding to seek his care with Dr. Tuerk.
-While he found that some physicians seemed to shy away from such patient self advocacy, Dr. Tuerk welcomed it.
+When John H., 65, needed surgery for his prostate cancer, he became his own advocate, researching physicians in the Boston area and interviewing nearly a dozen before deciding to seek his care with St. Elizabeth's Medical Center.

-A first-time patient at St. Elizabeth’s John says he was impressed at each encounter he had a patient.
+A first-time patient at St. Elizabeth’s, John says he was impressed at each encounter he had a patient.

 “They got everything right,” he says.

 When I received my prostate cancer diagnosis in March 2009, I was very shocked and it was a hard pill for me to swallow.
 Before deciding to undergo robotic prostate cancer surgery, I did a lot of research and read that a larger percentage of people were going this route.
 My ulcerative colitis prevented me from going through radiation therapy.
 This is when my PCP suggested that I schedule an appointment at St. Elizabeth's Urology Department.